platformsh/platformsh-docs/src/languages/java/spring.md

 ### Redis

-[Redis](configuration/services/redis.md) is an in-memory data structure project implementing a distributed, in-memory key-value database with optional durability.
-You can use [Spring Data Redis](https://spring.io/projects/spring-data-redis) to do an easy integration to your App.
-With both Java Config Reader and Java dependencies defined, the next step is to determine the Redis client programmatically:
+You can use [Spring Data Redis](https://spring.io/projects/spring-data-redis) to use [Redis](configuration/services/redis.md) with your application by first determining the MongoDB client programmatically.

 ```java
 import org.springframework.context.annotation.Bean;